OpenCTI-Platform/docker/README.md

 You can now go to [http://localhost:8080](http://localhost:8080/) and log in with the credentials configured in your environment variables.

-## B. How to update your docker instances
+## How to update your docker instances

 ### For single node Docker